-Often, a tortoise realizes you normally bring food, so it gets excited.
+Once a tortoise realizes you bring them food, it gets excited.
 This is a highlight for many torts, so it’ll pursue you because it wants to be fed, not chase you away.

-If a tortoise charges your feet, especially if you’re wearing black shoes, it may have confused them for another tortoise, so it’ll seek to headbutt or ram them in the way it would a rival animal.
+If a tortoise charges your feet, especially if you’re wearing black shoes, it may have confused them for another tortoise.
+It will headbutt or ram them in the way it would a rival animal.

 Why Is My Tortoise Chasing Me?

-Tortoises rarely chase people due to their easy-going and relaxed nature, but there are circumstances when it can happen.
-A tortoise will pursue you in these situations:
+Tortoises seldom chase people due to their easy-going and relaxed nature, but it can happen in some circumstances.
+A tortoise will pursue you in the following situations:

-If a tortoise feels threatened about its enclosure or burrows, it may start chasing you to protect them.
+If a tortoise feels threatened about its enclosure or burrows, it may chase you to protect them.

 This is common if you introduce a new tortoise to the enclosure.
 It’ll feel unsettled by the new surroundings and want to comfort itself by establishing territory.

 Male tortoises can get riled by the presence of a second male.
-This defensive behavior can bleed over into its other relationships, causing it to defend its territory against you and other tortoises.
+This defensive behavior can influence its other relationships, causing it to defend its territory against you and other tortoises.

 Most species of tortoises are loners, so they shouldn’t live together.